 - Children under five must be accompanied by an adult at all times.

-The Seaside Center is always looking for volunteers to help coordinate and supervise programming and activities.
-High school students, college students, or adults with an interest in environmental education should contact Volunteer Program Manager Mary Ann Lendenmann at 203-413-6746 or firstname.lastname@example.org.
+Looking for a volunteer position this summer?
+High School and College Students, learn about the ecology of the Long Island Sound and share your knowledge with visitors.
+The Seaside Center is always looking for volunteers throughout the summer months to help coordinate and supervise programming and activities at Bruce Museum’s Seaside Center at Greenwich Point.
+Students with an interest in environmental education should contact Volunteer Program Manager Mary Ann Lendenmann at 203-413-6746 or firstname.lastname@example.org.

 - Groups of 10 or more require advance reservations.